School of Journalism and Strategic Media

-The School of Journalism at Middle Tennessee State University offers an internationally recognized and accredited program designed to equip students with both the professional and technical knowledge necessary to be successful in today’s, and tomorrow’s, work environment.
+The School of Journalism and Strategic Media at Middle Tennessee State University offers an internationally recognized and accredited program designed to equip students with both the professional and technical knowledge necessary to be successful in today’s, and tomorrow’s, work environment.

 Courses are taught by academically distinguished and professionally experienced faculty that includes 20 full-time tenured and tenure-track professors.
 The School emphasizes the fundamentals—writing, reporting and ethics—along with contemporary topics such as social media, integrated marketing communications and entrepreneurship.

 The College of Media and Entertainment, of which the School of Journalism and Strategic Media is a part, has launched the Center for Innovation in Media, bringing together the University’s two campus radio stations, WMOT and WMTS, and the school newspaper, Sidelines, along with TV broadcasting facilities.
 With the center’s opening, the School will further expand its course offerings that emphasize the acquisition of digital multimedia skills.

 Areas of Study

 There are five concentrations within the school, each with its own core faculty:

 These sequences are designed to provide practical skills and experience in laboratory courses, fieldwork and internships while acquainting students with the history, theory, ethics, social responsibility and law of mass communication.
 Admission to the School requires candidacy in one of the concentrations.